wolfadex/28-days-of-elm/day_02/README.md

 ## Exercises

 1. Create a function to greet someone.
-1. Create a function that calculates at 10% tax on a purchase.
+1. Create a function that calculates a 10% tax on a purchase.
 1. Create a function that takes multiple words and prints out a [mad lib](https://en.wikipedia.org/wiki/Mad_Libs).

 [Solutions](./SOLUTIONS.md)